Welcome to University Student Housing!

 Student Responsibility

 University Student Housing is a non-profit enterprise.
 Rental rates are set at a level that cover expenses and do not include a “damages factor.”
 For this reason, we are assertive about recovering damages that occur in and around University Student Housing facilities.
-You must use the premises and furnishings of the University in a careful and proper manner.
+Residents must use the premises and furnishings of the university in a careful and proper manner.

 If residents are aware of any needed repairs or safety problems, they should let an RA know as soon as possible.
 If after a reasonable time the problem has not been resolved, check back with the RA.